-A Finance or Marketing concentration in combination with electives comprising the bulk of a student’s third and fourth year of a Bachelor's Degree.
+A Finance, Marketing or Hospitality Management concentration in combination with electives comprising the bulk of a student’s third and fourth year of a Bachelor's Degree.

 Please note that strong elements of practice are embedded in all business-related courses.

-Prior to commencing their concentration in Finance or Marketing, students must:
+Prior to commencing their concentration in Finance, Marketing or Hospitality Management, students must:

 Our Business Administration students may choose a concentration in either Finance or Marketing, when they have completed their core curriculum.
 For more information, see our Program Structure tab.
 A full description of all courses, including the general education course work can be found in our Catalog.